borntofrappe/project-euler/014 - Longest Collatz Sequence/README.md

 }
 ```

-As regards the improvement, we no longer need to find the array with a desired value, but can immediately check of the object has a field with a matching key.
+This essentially replicates the approach described in the for loop section.
+Considering the improvement however, we can make due without the `findIndex` function, and check if the object has a matching key instead.

 ```js
 if (sequences[n]) {